pau-lin/Polymacs/README.md

 - [ ] Implement FSRS in Elisp
 - [ ] Basic Incremental Reading functionalities (extract, split, dismiss, suspend, ignore, postpone)
 - [ ] Minor mode to hide Polymacs snippets
+- [ ] Add doc for existing functionnalities (.texi and online manual (polymacs.org?))
+- [ ] Publish on MELPA

+## For V1.X
+- [ ] Ultra-beginner guide on how to use Polymacs on Windows, with no prior Emacs or Linux knowledge

 # Project's philosophy
 ## Future-Proof
 Polymacs is designed to be as future-proof as possible, while maintaining a minimalist UI.
-It offloads data persistence to a SQLite3 database, natively supported since Emacs 29.1, and a Git-based reconstruction method in case the database is lost<br>
+It offloads data persistence to a SQLite3 database, natively supported since Emacs 29.1, and a Git-based reconstruction method in case the database is lost.<br>
 This philosophy stems from a harsh truth: Polymacs — and even Emacs — can become obsolete, but the knowledge, especially structured learning data, must endure.<br>
 Therefore, Polymacs relies as much as possible on two elements:
 - Emacs-native features
-- Robust, well-documented, and actively maintained packages and projects This commitment ensures long-term durability and reduces technical debt.
+- Robust, well-documented, and actively maintained packages and projects<br>
+This commitment ensures long-term durability and reduces technical debt.

 ## Accessibility